-Whereas the empirical and technological viability of QM is indisputable, nearly a century after its mature formulation in the 1920s no consensus exists about its ontological underpinning: that is, about the nature of the reality to which this theory points: with varying degrees of support, 14 different interpretations of this theory’s physical meaning are currently in existence.
+Whereas the empirical and technological viability of QM is indisputable, nearly a century after its mature formulation in the 1920s no consensus exists about its ontological underpinning: that is, about the nature of the reality to which this theory points: with varying degrees of support, 14 different interpretations of this theory’s physical meaning are currently proposed.

 The core issue concerns the role of the observer in the phenomena addressed by the theory.
 Key experiments seem to demonstrate that the procedures of observation and measurement of the various properties of the physical world at the atomic and subatomic level bring into being the very properties being observed.
 There is no reality independent of the observation of it.

 The concept of observation, or measurement, in QM is complex.
 Whereas it always encompasses the operations of a measuring instrument, it may or may not explicitly include the role of the observer's consciousness.
-Yet, as Rosenblum and Kutter point out (2008), ‘there is no way to interpret the theory without encountering consciousness.'
-However, they add, 'most interpretations accept the encounter but offer a rationale for avoiding the relationship.'
+Yet, as Rosenblum and Kutter point out (2008), "There is no way to interpret the theory without encountering consciousness."
+However, they add, "Most interpretations accept the encounter but offer a rationale for avoiding the relationship."
 Whether or not these strategies are defensible is part of the grand debate about QM.

-In his influential treatise (1932), mathematician John von Neumann, showed that no physical apparatus - such as a Geiger counter - acting as a measuring-observing device could induce the so called wave function of an isolated quantum system to 'collapse'.
+In his influential treatise (1932), mathematician John von Neumann, showed that no physical apparatus—such as a Geiger counter—acting as a measuring-observing device could induce the so called wave function of an isolated quantum system to "collapse."
 This function is understood as describing the various probabilities of finding a quantum object such as an atom in specific regions of space at a particular time when observed.
 Note that the object is not assumed to be there before it is found.
 The 'collapse' of the wave function refers to actually finding an object at a specific location as a result of an observation.
 It is the very act of observation that causes it to be there.
 Prior to it only possibilities exist.

 Von Neumann demonstrated that no physical system subjected as such to the rules of QM and interacting with a quantum object could induce such a collapse.
-As noted by Esfeld (1999), the theoretical implications of this demonstration were pursued first by London and Bauer (1939), and finally by Nobel physicist Wigner (1961, 1964).
+As noted by Esfeld (1999), the theoretical implications of this demonstration were pursued first by London and Bauer (1939), and more recently by Nobel physicist Wigner (1961, 1964).
 He argued that only the observer's consciousness could induce the collapse of the wave function.
 Consciousness can do so precisely because, though eminently real, it is not in itself a physical system.
 This suggests that consciousness cannot possibly be reduced to brain activity, for the latter, as a physical object, would also be subjected to the rules of QM.
 It should be noted that in his later years Wigner came to question this view, which he ultimately rejected out of concern for the supposedly solipsistic consequences of this interpretation.

 These views are by no means the only ones which assign a central role to consciousness.
 Neither should it be forgotten that several other influential interpretations have been proposed which seek to account for the collapse of the wave function without invoking a role for consciousness in the process (see Rosenblum and Kutter, 2008).

-In sum, the most mature of sciences, physics, hosts at its core a theory which, far from reaffirming the robust materialism that was implied by classical physics, is deeply entangled with conceptual conundrums which question the very existence of an objective reality, and brings the issue of consciousness to the forefront of the debate.
+In sum, the most mature of sciences: physics, hosts at its core a theory which, far from reaffirming the robust materialism that was implied by classical physics, is deeply entangled with conceptual conundrums which question the very existence of an objective reality, and brings the issue of consciousness to the forefront of the debate.
 It is also essential to realize that, although QM was initially formulated to account for physical phenomena in the atomic and subatomic realms, the theory is deemed in principle to apply to all of physics, and indeed to the whole of reality.

-A great physicist, John Bell, argued (see Rosenblum and Kutter, 2008) that QM will eventually lead us beyond itself.
+A pivotal physicist, John Bell, argued (see Rosenblum and Kutter, 2008) that QM will eventually lead us beyond itself.
 He also wondered whether along the way we would encounter 'an unmovable finger obstinately pointing outside the subject, to the mind of the observer, to the Hindu scriptures, to God, or even only gravitation?
 Would that not be very, very interesting?'

-Another leading physicist, John Wheeler, came similarly to expect that 'somewhere something incredible is waiting to happen.'
+Another leading physicist, John Wheeler, came similarly to expect that "somewhere something incredible is waiting to happen."

 Thus, despite its materialistic leanings, contemporary physics could not avoid encountering the observer and its consciousness, entities which it had successfully expunged from its horizons in the Newtonian era.
 This fact threatens the hitherto unproblematic nexus between materialism and the sciences.